openpnp/openpnp/Retrofitting-a-Zeva-460---Part-1.md

 This page it's on his very early stages.
 Please come back on some time.

+First of all I would like to give a big thank you to Jason and guys from group that helped me.
+I would like to thank you Christophe from TinyG forum that has given me for free a pcb for his CncBooster - a Tinyg board driverless (with this board I am running now)

 You will see from description that retrofit that I have realized it's on his early stages but functional.
 Will follow some other parts that will enhance machine functionality.
 I will try to describe it as general as possible to make this page a guideline for similar machine.